Anthony Johnson (fighter): Bellator MMA

 On December 9, 2020, it was announced that Johnson had parted ways with the UFC and had signed a multi-fight contract with Bellator MMA.

 On February 9, 2021, it was announced that Johnson would be participating in the Bellator Light Heavyweight World Grand Prix Tournament.
 He was scheduled to face Yoel Romero in the quarterfinal round at Bellator 257 on April 16 but on March 26, it was announced that the bout would be moved to Bellator 258 on May 7.
 On April 29, it was announced that Yoel had failed his pre-fight medical exam and the bout was scrapped and Romero was removed from the tournament.
 The next day, it was announced that Jose Augusto would replace Yoel in the bout and the Grand Prix.
 After surviving being dropped in the first round, Johnson won via knockout in the second round.

-In the semi-finals of the Grand Prix, Johnson was scheduled to face the champion Vadim Nemkov, with the Bellator Light Heavyweight Championship on the line, on October 16, 2021 at Bellator 268.
+In the semi-finals of the Grand Prix, Johnson was scheduled to face the champion Vadim Nemkov, with the Bellator Light Heavyweight Championship on the line, on October 16, 2021, at Bellator 268.
 On September 18, it was announced that Anthony Johnson was forced to pull out of the bout and the tournament due to an unspecified illness.
 Johnson was hopeful to return to action in 2022.

 Personal life and death

 After martial arts competition, Johnson launched a CBD oil company, Competitive Body Development.
 In early 2019, Johnson was appointed as the head of fighter relations for Bare Knuckle Fighting Championship.

-Johnson died on November 13, 2022, from Hemophagocytic lymphohistiocytosis and non-Hodgkin lymphoma.
+Johnson was suffering from a form of cancer known as non-Hodgkin's lymphoma and hemophagocytic lymphohistiocytosis, an auto-immune disease.
+He died of organ failure on November 13, 2022.